ironarachne/ironarachne/README.md

 # Iron Arachne

-This is a static site containing a number of content generators for tabletop role-playing games.
+This website produces procedurally-generated content for tabletop role-playing games, among other things.

-It's written mostly in TypeScript and uses Svelte as a compiler.
+It's built using SvelteKit.